 Want to vary your Asian stir-fries?
 Replace meat, seafood or tofu with tempeh.
 Steam beforehand and continue cooking in a frying pan or wok by stir-frying veggies and your favourite noodles or rice.
 You’ll love the nutty taste!

 Like other plant proteins, tempeh is excellent grilled.
 Cut into 1″ slices or cubes and add to your skewers or grilled platters.
-The tempeh will remain tender on the inside and crunchy on the outside.
+The bean-based plant protein will remain tender on the inside and crunchy on the outside.
 It also won’t stick to the grill or pan, so you don’t need much oil for cooking.
 As well, grill or fry tempeh just until the edges become crispy and you’ll improve the natural nutty taste!

 Where can you buy tempeh ?